TyrfingD/CS-465/README.md

 # CS-465

-Throughout this degree program I have been asked to use several different programming languages to solve a variety of tasks.
-Being able to perform full-stack development in this course with MEAN, each part of which is based on JavaScript at its core, was quite refreshing.

 The portion of this website that a user interacts with is composed of different views of a distinct page.
 The work I have done on this website has been written in “node” JavaScript (node.js) notation, and the data is stored via the MongoDB database software, capping off the ‘M’ and the ‘N’ of MEAN stack development.
 Each of these letters represents a different JavaScript methodology.